apache/hudi/website/docs/syncing_datahub.md

 Since Hudi 0.11.0, you can now sync to a DataHub instance by setting `DataHubSyncTool` as one of the sync tool classes for `HoodieStreamer`.

-The target Hudi table will be sync'ed to DataHub as a `Dataset`.
-The Hudi table's avro schema will be sync'ed, along with the commit timestamp when running the sync.
+The target Hudi table will be sync'ed to DataHub as a `Dataset`, which will be created with the following properties:

+* Hudi table properties and partitioning information
+* Spark-related properties
+* User-defined properties
+* The last commit and the last commit completion timestamps

+Additionally, the `Dataset` object will include the following metadata:

+* sub-type as `Table`
+* browse path
+* parent container
+* Avro schema
+* optionally, attached with a `Domain` object

+Also, the parent database will be sync'ed to DataHub as a `Container`, including the following metadata:

+* sub-type as `Database`
+* browse paths
+* optionally, attached with a `Domain` object

 ### Configurations